 - and is a powerful fighter of germs and inflammation

 Not sure what the difference is between calendula and marigolds?
 This article will help: Calendula vs. Marigolds – The Differences

 By letting calendula flowers infuse in oil, we’re able to extract many of those properties and incorporate them into easy-to-use products such as: salve (recipe below), lip balm, soap, cream, and lotion recipes.

 Another use for calendula oil is in treating ear aches.
 Place 2 to 3 drops in your ear and hold a heated rice bag or hot water bottle over it.
 (Not for ruptured ear drums and if symptoms get worse, check with your doctor.)

 For ear mites in pets, place a few drops in their ear.
 Gently massage the area to work it in a bit, if they’ll let you.

 Now that you know some ways to use it, let’s make this wonderful oil!

 If you raise your own flowers, just spread them out in a single layer on a paper towel or brown paper bag in a place they won’t be disturbed.
-Turn them over every day or so and let them air dry for a week or two.
+Turn them over every day or so and let them air dry for a week or so.

 Cap and store in a cool, dark place for four to six weeks, shaking periodically, then strain and use.